Harest/Slideshow/README.md

 # Slideshow
-This is a slideshow in HTML / JS which shows random images / videos of an existing files list beforehand.
+This is a slideshow in HTML / JS which shows random images / videos of an existing files list.

 ## Current version features :
 * Random slideshow of HTML5 videos webm / mp4 / ogg and any images, including gif ;